kineticstoolkit/kineticstoolkit_doc/src/numpy_inf_nan.md

 # Infinity and Not-A-Number (nan)

-Some arithmetic operations such as division by zero lead to infinity of undertermined numbers, which normally result in an error:
+Some arithmetic operations, such as division by zero, lead to infinity or undertermined numbers, which normally result in an error:

 ```{code-cell} ipython3
 :tags: [raises-exception]